samoli/heroku-buildpack-ruby/README.md

 #### Asset Compilation Cache

-To greatly speed up deploys when your assets are unchanged, the buildpack caches your precompiled assets between deploys.
-Usually this is a seamless process.
-If your cache becomes stale (for example, when a gem updates its assets), you can force the buildpack to recompile by adding a newline to any file in your app/assets directory.
+The buildpack caches precompiled assets when assets are unchanged between deploys.
+If your cache becomes stale, you can force the buildpack to recompile by adding a newline to any file in your app/assets directory.

 Hacking
 -------